Last modified March 15, 2021

 When creating a cluster without specifying the number of worker nodes, 3 worker nodes will be created.
-This is also the minimal number supported by Giant Swarm.
-On AWS starting with release version 6.3.0, when not specified, the maximum number of worker nodes is also set to 3.
+On supported AWS and Azure workload clusters, when not specified, the maximum number of worker nodes is also set to 10 .

 Minimal worker node instance type

-Relying on autoscaling may have an effect on the instance type you should use for your cluster, due to the way the autoscaler decides when to remove a node, as described above.
+Relying on autoscaling may have an effect on the instance type you should use for your cluster.
+This is the result of the way the autoscaler decides when to remove a node, as described above.

 With the services required to run a cluster, like DNS, kube-proxy, ingress and others, each node has a baseline utilization, even before you start your first workloads.
-With small instance types, e. g. only 1 CPU core, the utilization of an otherwise empty node can already be above 65%.
-Using such a small instance type with the default utilization threshold of 65% would result in a cluster that would never get scaled down, effectively running unused worker nodes.
+Hence the minimal worker node instance types on AWS are those with the

 For automatic down-scaling to work, utilization threshold and instance type have to fit together.

 The default worker nodes instance type for AWS (

 ) are adjusted so that down-scaling should work as expected.

 If you decide to run larger instance types, you may ask the Giant Swarm support team to adjust the utilization threshold of a particular cluster for you.

 With AWS and workload cluster release 6.3.0, the amount of Ingress Controller (IC) replicas is fixed to the minimum number of worker nodes when creating the cluster.
 This can mean two things: